smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

 ### Detect the case where BluetoothServerSocket fails to accept a connection from head unit.
 Even though we could detect the case, we cannot increase the number of available SPP resources, because they are used by other apps.
-All we can do in this case is to notify users that SPP channel runs out of available resources, and to let users to close some apps that may use the BluetoothSocket.
+All we can do in this case is notify users that SPP channel runs out of available resources, and let users close some apps that may use the BluetoothSocket.
 It's not practical to show SPP service records that are used by Bluetooth adapter.
-It's sufficient just to notify users that we're running out of resource.
+It's sufficient just to notify users that we're running out of resources.

-Prior to detect the error, we can define the runnable interface as the listener in MultiplexBluetoothTransport class:
+Prior to detecting the error, we can define the runnable interface as the listener in MultiplexBluetoothTransport class:
 ```java
     private Runnable mSocketErrorListener;
 ```